Row wavy Shape Decorative svg added to bottom

 • Provide humane education programs

-• Run a pet food pantry for residents in economic distress
+• Distribute pet food to pantries for community members in economic distress

-• Offer Project Pet Safe for companion pets of victims of domestic abuse
+• Provide care for companion pets of victims of domestic violence through Project Pet Safe

 • Advocate for animal welfare in our state.
 We have written and lobbied the Department of Agriculture, the Nebraska Unicameral and local city councils to close puppy mills, to stop dog fighting, to insist on responsible pet ownership guidelines and to enforce dangerous dog ordinances.